yordanis-arencibia/summarization-tokenization/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests, report issues, or suggest improvements to the summarization and tokenization strategies.
+Please feel free to submit any new method or suggest improvements to the summarization and tokenization strategies.

-## License

-This project is open source.
-Please see the LICENSE file for details.
+We will continue adding examples to better understand and refine the process in our projects.